 There’s More Than One Type of THC!

-The cannabinoids in the Cannabis sativa plant originally derive from CBGA, the so-called ‘mother of all cannabinoids.’
+Most cannabinoids in the Cannabis sativa plant originate from CBGA, the so-called ‘mother of all cannabinoids.’
 The plant’s enzymes turn CBGA into cannabinoid acids such as CBDA and THCA.
 Once these acids are exposed to heat (decarboxylation), they become the cannabinoids we often enjoy.
 For instance, THCA becomes THC, the famed intoxicating cannabinoid.

 It’s possible that Delta-8 could provide similar potential therapeutic effects to delta-9.

 This makes it an appealing option for individuals with a low THC tolerance.
-It’s possible that Delta-8 could provide similar potential therapeutic effects to delta-9, with the same adverse effects.
+It’s also possible that Delta-8 could provide similar potential therapeutic effects to delta-9, with few adverse effects.

 How Do THC Drug Tests Work?